 Technical advancements and innovative service solutions, as well as concepts for improved energy efficiency and diversification plans for energy sources, are in more demand than ever.
 With their experience and state of the art technology, German companies can offer a sustainable contribution to this development.

-To further strengthen and expand the promising Arab-German business relations in the energy sector, the Ghorfa Arab-German Chamber of Commerce and Industry in cooperation with Arab and German institutions organized the
+To further strengthen and expand the promising Arab-German business relations in the energy sector, the Ghorfa Arab-German Chamber of Commerce and Industry, in cooperation with Arab and German institutions, is organising the

 The Forum has established itself as the most prominent information and networking platform for Arab and German companies in the energy sector.
-Experts of industry, politics and the sciences from Germany, the United Arab Emirates and the Arab world discussed latest trends, projects and cooperation opportunities.
-Taking place in the UAE for the first time, the conference presented a great opportunity to exchange ideas with high-ranking decision makers and potential business partners.
+Experts of industry, politics and science from Germany, Egypt and the Arab world will discuss trends, projects and cooperation opportunities.
+Taking place in Egypt for the first time, it presents a great opportunity to exchange ideas with high-ranking decision makers and potential business partners.